minukakevin/minukakevin/README.md

 Telegram does encrypt your messages as they travel between your device and the Telegram server, but these messages sit on the server so you can access them from multiple devices.
 A breach of Telegram's servers could thus result in your messages being exposed

+👉 Is Telegram better than WhatsApp?

+-So, you now know that WhatsApp is – overall – a more secure option for sending messages, photos and videos than Telegram, especially if you chat in groups a lot.
+It also gives you the same end-to-end encryption for voice and video calls.

+👉 Why Telegram is used?

+-Telegram is a popular cross-platform messaging app that is widely used because it offers some enhanced privacy and encryption features as well as support for large group chat features.

+👉 Is Telegram banned in Russia?

+-Telegram's appeal to the Russian Supreme Court has been rejected.
+In April 2020, the Government of Russia started using the blocked Telegram platform to spread information related to COVID-19 outbreak.
+On 18 June 2020 Roskomnadzor lifted its ban on Telegram after it 'agrees to help with extremism investigations'

+👉 Who uses Telegram the most?

+-Telegram.
+Telegram's penetration averages around 30% in its top three countries, with Russia winning at 36%.
+Unique installs are also the highest in Russia at 5.6 million between January – March 2021.
+Italy outperforms Spain, especially when comes to DAUs and MAUs.

+👉 Who owns the Telegram app?

+-Who owns the Telegram app?
+Pavel Durov
+Pavel Durov is the founder and owner of messaging app Telegram, which has more than 500 million users worldwide.
+Durov has made Telegram free to use; it competes with messaging apps like WhatsApp, which is owned by Facebook.